Île rurale fleuve champs vergers campagne paysage

 Chocolatiers, jam makers, and cheesemakers

-The island also boasts high-level food artisans: chocolatiers who work cocoa bean-to-bar, jam makers who transform local fruits into exceptional preserves, and a few artisanal cheesemakers whose products can be found in Quebec City's best cheese shops.
+The island also has high-level food artisans: chocolatiers who work cacao bean-to-bar, jam makers who turn local fruits into exceptional preserves, and some artisanal cheesemakers whose products are found in the best cheese shops in Quebec.

 Start with the right fuel